How To Solve Common Blog Or RSS Import Issues

 If you manage the blog yourself, you should make sure that the correct metatag is added to the HTML/template, which links to the RSS feed for the blog.
 We will then be able to auto-detect this metatag, and find the RSS feed for the blog.

 If the blog is not one you manage, you may try these tips to find the RSS feed.
-If there is still no RSS feed for the blog, then, unfortunately, you will not be able to import content automatically, and should use our browser Bookmarklet to share each page individually.
+If there is still no RSS feed for the blog, then, unfortunately, you will not be able to import content automatically, and should use our Chrome Extension or browser Bookmarklet to share each page individually.

 Issues With The URL Of An RSS Feed